m-col/gitja/README.rst

 Why?
 ----

-It's fantastic to see more people running their own websites, hosting their thoughts and creations, but often their code does not form part of this.
-``gitserve`` complements your static site generator so that you can display your code however you want, and in a style consistent with your other web pages!
+``gitserve`` complements your static site generator so that you can display your code however you want, in a style consistent with the rest of your website!

 Contributing
 ------------